- What do I do if I can’t keep up my repayments?

-If you can’t keep up repayments on your lease then there is a chance that your car will be repossessed.
-This is the worst case scenario and the last resort.
+However, this is the worst-case scenario and always the last resort.
 As long as you follow the advice in this article you can avoid repossession of your car.

 - The remaining lease balance

-- The past-due payments
+- Any past-due payments

 - Amounts for excess wear-and-tear and mileage (if applicable)